hjsad1994/NicePhim/memory-bank/cursor-rules.md

 ---

-*This document is part of the Rophim project's memory bank system and should be updated whenever cursor rules or development standards change.*
+*This document is part of the NicePhim project's memory bank system and should be updated whenever cursor rules or development standards change.*